 Seeing the Signs of Damage

-In many cases, having your furnace professionally maintained on a yearly basis can catch minor problems before they turn into major and expensive repairs.
+In many cases, getting professional furnace repair on a yearly basis can catch minor problems before they turn into major and expensive repairs.
 However, in between tune-ups, problems can still occur that you should not ignore or wait until your next appointment to address.
 Your furnace will usually give you signs that there is a problem before a breakdown occurs.

-New noises, including banging, screeching, whining or popping coming from your furnace are not a good sign.
+New noises, including banging, screeching, whining or popping coming from your gas furnace or electric furnace are not a good sign.
 These sounds can be caused by a variety of problems ranging from a minor issue to a major problem.

 It could be anything from a loose fan belt, an ignition problem, a small part needing adjustment or replacement, or a motor getting ready to fail.
 These noises will not go away on their own and if addressed early enough, may save you an expensive repair bill.
 As parts begin to malfunction, added wear and tear carries over to the rest of the furnace’s components as the system tries to compensate until it finally breaks down.